-We encourage Creators to take some time to set up their tiers in the most optimised way possible.
-By using the advanced sales tax settings you can provide more details on the benefits you’re offering and the relative value of those benefits.
+We encourage creators to take some time to set up their tiers in the most optimised way possible.
+By using the advanced sales tax settings you can provide more detail on the benefits you’re offering, and the relative value of those benefits.
 This will allow us to apply tax rates more accurately and may even save patrons a small amount of sales tax in some cases.

 Details on Sales Tax: How it works in different regions and how that applies to Patreon